CodeSurrender/Game-of-Thrones/README.md

 Authors and acknowledgment

-This app has been developed thanks to NASA - National Aeronautics and Space Administration – from sharing their API, Apple for providing Xcode and Collins Kariuki for writing Swift code that the app is based on.
+This app has been developed thanks to Apple for providing Xcode and Swift code that the app is based on.

 License

-Content displayed is retrieved from NASA and is only used for evaluation purposes.
+Content displayed is only used for evaluation purposes.

-Project status

-This project is complete and unlikely to be updated in future.